apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

    - **migrateallowed** (Instance and its volumes are allowed to migrate to different host/storage pool when offering tags conflict with host/storage pool)
    - **forced** (If true, an Instance is imported despite some of its NIC's MAC addresses being already present)

-.. note:: The `forced` parameter is false by default and prevents importing an Instance which has a NIC containing a MAC address that has been previously assigned by CloudStack.
-If it is set to true, the NICs with MAC addresses which already exist in the CloudStack database have the existing MAC addresses reassigned to its NICs.
+.. note:: The `forced` parameter is false by default and thus prevents importing an Instance which has a NIC containing a MAC address that has been previously assigned by CloudStack to another existing VM.
+If it is set to true, importing a VM with such already-used MAC addresses of the NICS will be allowed.
+This should be done with a full understanding of possible consequences due to duplicate MAC addresses.

 **Response**: